-The Student Route is available to both non-EEA nationals and EEA nationals.
+The Student Route is available to both non-EEA and EEA international students.
 EEA nationals are subject to the same immigration conditions as non-EEA nationals post-Brexit.

-Some of the main changes to the new student route are as follows:
+Some of the main changes to the new Student Visa UK requirements include:

-- Applicants can now apply for the Student Visa up to six months before the course starts
+- International students can apply for the visa up to six months before the course starts

 - To be eligible for the visa, the applicant will need to score 70 points in the new points-based system

-- From the summer of 2021, those who graduate from a British educational institution will be able to apply for the postgraduate visa.
-This will allows the person to work and look for work in the UK for up to two years
+- A new Graduate Visa has been launched for those who graduate from a British educational institution.
+This will allow the graduates to work and look for work in the UK for up to two years

-- Have been offered a place on an approved course
+- Have received an unconditional offer on an approved course

 - Can demonstrate their written and spoken understanding of English